The best (almost) unlimited mobile data plans

 Why don’t telco providers offer unlimited mobile data on their plans?

-Vodafone’s $80 Red Plus Plan tosses up an enormous 150GB for $80 per month, as well as unlimited national talk and text, unlimited international minutes to Vodafone’s selected Zone 1 countries and 300 minutes to Vodafone’s Zone 2 countries.
+Our top pick out of the whole bunch, Vodafone’s SIM Only Super+ Plan tosses up an enormous 100GB for $65 per month (or just $55 if you purchase before 13 October), after which you’ll pay no excess data charges and be able to use data at a speed cap of 10Mbps.
+You’ll also score unlimited national talk and text, unlimited international minutes to Vodafone’s selected Zone 1 countries and 300 minutes to Vodafone’s Zone 2 countries.

 What does ‘unlimited’ data really mean?

-You can sign up to the $80 Red Plus Plan either by bundling your mobile data plan with one of 39 available handsets (with 24-month or 36-month handset repayments) or opting for a 12-month contract, BYO phone SIM-only plan.
+You can sign up to the SIM Only Super+ Plan either by bundling your mobile data plan with one of 41 available handsets (with 24-month or 36-month handset repayments) or opting for a 12-month contract, BYO phone SIM-only plan.

-Pro Tip: Even if you’re a data-hungry fiend on your phone, you might not need unlimited mobile data.
-Here are some popular mobile plans with at least 80GB, to satisfy your needs:
+Pro tip: Even if you’re a data-hungry fiend on your phone, you might not need unlimited mobile data.
+Here are some popular mobile plans with at least 70GB, to satisfy your needs:

 Best Telstra ‘unlimited’ data plan